-Unity Connection users can always access their new and saved voice messages by phone by using a touchtone or voice-recognition conversation.
+Connection users can always access their new and saved voice messages by phone by using a touchtone or voice-recognition conversation.
 You specify whether users can access their deleted messages.

-Depending on their class of service settings, users may also gain access to voice messages from other applications, such as the Cisco Unity Connection Web Inbox, Unity Connection Messaging Inbox, the Cisco Personal Communicator, or an RSS reader.
-When set up to do so, users can access Unity Connection voice messages from an IMAP client, Cisco Unified Messaging with IBM Lotus Sametime, or an RSS reader.
+Depending on their class of service settings, users may also gain access to voice messages from other applications, such as the Cisco Unity Inbox, the Cisco Personal Communicator, or an RSS reader.
+When set up to do so, users can access Connection voice messages from an IMAP client, Cisco Unified Messaging with IBM Lotus Sametime, or an RSS reader.

-Finally, depending on their external service or unified messaging service accounts, users may access email messages in an external message store by phone.
+Finally, depending on their external service accounts, users may access email messages in an external message store by phone.